-Unit summary

-In this unit the learner will gain an awareness of how to safeguard children.
-They will understand how they could be in contact with a child or young person within adult social care, types of abuse, what factors make a child or young person more at risk of abuse and how to appropriately respond to a risk,

-suspic cion, or disclosu ire of abuse.
+Unit summary In this unit the learner will gain an awareness of how to safeguard children.
+They will understand how they could be in contact with a child or young person within adult social care, types of abuse, what factors make a child or your priately respond to a risk, suspic ion, or disclosu ire of abuse.
+Assessment This u unit is interna lly assessed vi a a portfolio of evidend ce.
+Mandatory Achieved/not yet Level 2 1 credit 10 GLH achieved Learning outcomes Assessment criteria (AC)

-Assessme nt

-This unit is interna ally assessed vi a a portfolio of evidend ce.

-Mandatory Achieved/not yet achieved Level 2 1 credit 10 GLH

-Leensland evite

 Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 1.
-Know how to safeguard children 1.1 Describe circumstances where there could be contact with a child or young person in the normal course of work within adult social care 1.2 State factors that may contribute to a child or young person being more at risk of abuse 1.3 Identify types of abuse that a child or young person could be at risk from 1.4 Describe how to respond to a risk, suspicion, or disclosure that a child or young person is being abused or neglected in line with relevant legislation, agreed ways of working and local procedures
+Know how to safeguard children 1.1 Describe circumstances where there could be contact with a child or young person in the normal course of work within adult social care 1.2 State factors that may contribute to a child or young person being more at risk of abuse 1.3 Identify types of abuse that a child or young person could be at risk from 1.4 Describe how to respond to a risk, suspicion, or disclosure that a child or young person is being abused or neglected in line with relevant legislation , agreed ways of working and local procedures